petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Active Individuals

-The total number of visitors who interacted with your site within the selected time range.
+This is the total number of visitors who interacted with your site within the selected time range.

 ## Anonymous Individuals

-The total number of visitors who are identified by a unique `userId` (i.e. user ID) but are not associated with an email address.
+This is the total number of visitors who are identified by a unique `userId` (i.e. user ID) but are not associated with an email address.
 Every visitor to your site is assigned a new `userId`, except for an individual who logs in with an email address.
 Visitors who have previously logged in are associated with the `userId` they were previously assigned.

 ## Audience - Downloaded Segments

-The top segments who downloaded the document or media.
+This is the top segments who downloaded the document or media.
 Each bar in the chart shows the total number of individuals that downloaded the document or media who are part of that segment.
 The bar also gives a value of what percent of the known individuals who downloaded the document or media are part of that segment.
 For a given time range, the percentage is calculated as,

 ```
 (The number of individuals that are part of that segment who downloaded the document or media) ÷ (The total number of known individuals who downloaded that document or media) * 100